CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 feedback_db_pwd=
 ```
 shell_template.conf will be copied to \~/CTP/conf/shell_runtime.conf when test is started.
-For more details about the parameters, plese refer to CTP guide.
+For more details about the parameters, please refer to CTP guide.

+### set ~/.bash_profile
 *~/.bash_profile*
 ```
 # .bash_profile